llvm/llvm-project/flang/docs/OpenMP-declare-target.md

 remove or delete the old symbol, this is due to the fact that the same symbol can be utilised across multiple target regions, if we remove it, we risk breaking lowerings of target regions that will be processed at a later time.
-To appropriately delete these no longer necesary symbols we would need a deferred removal process at the end of the module, which is currently not in place.
+To appropriately delete these no longer necessary symbols we would need a deferred removal process at the end of the module, which is currently not in place.
 It may be possible to store this information in the OMPIRBuilder and then perform this cleanup process on finalization, but this is open for